falsaffa/stoplight-docs-v2/docs/Stoplight Platform/Stoplight Explorer/a. What is Stoplight Explorer.md

-# What is Stooplight Explorer
+# What is Stoplight Explorer